NURSING 1012 - Aboriginal Healthcare

-Course Code NURSING 1012 Course Aboriginal Healthcare Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange N Restrictions Available to B .Nurs students only Course Description This course provides students with knowledge and strategies to enable them to provide high quality clinical and cultural care for Aboriginal and Torres Strait Islander people.
+Course Code NURSING 1012 Course Aboriginal Healthcare Coordinating Unit Adelaide Nursing School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours Available for Study Abroad and Exchange N Restrictions Bachelor of Nursing Course Description This course provides students with knowledge and strategies to enable them to provide high quality clinical and cultural care for Aboriginal and Torres Strait Islander people.
 It promotes an understanding and appreciation of Aboriginal and Torres Strait Islander people?s experiences of health and culture, and of Australia?s history.
 This will inform an understanding of the health issues facing Aboriginal and Torres Strait Islander peoples today, and the contribution that nurses can provide in primary and acute health care settings.

 Phone: +61 8 8313 3595

 The full timetable of all activities for this course can be accessed from Course Planner.